-When multiple penalties are assessed to both teams, equal numbers of minor and major penalties shall be eliminated using the coincident penalty rule and any differential in time penalties shall be served in the normal manner and displayed on the penalty time clock accordingly (see 19.5).
+When multiple penalties are assessed to both teams, equal numbers of minor and major penalties shall be eliminated using the coincidental penalty rule and any differential in time penalties shall be served in the normal manner and displayed on the penalty time clock accordingly (see 19.5).
 If there is no differential in time penalties, all players will serve their allotted penalty time, but will not be released until the first stoppage of play following the expiration of their respective penalties.

-For coincidental penalties that carry over into, or are assessed during regular-season overtime, refer 84.3 Penalties Assessed in Overtime - Regular-season.
+For coincidental penalties that carry over into, or are assessed during regular-season overtime, refer to 84.3, to Reference Tables - Table 17 - Penalties In Effect Prior to the Start of Overtime - Regular Season on page 160, and to Reference Tables - Table 18 - Penalties Assessed in Overtime - Regular Season on page 161.